OwenWinegar/My-Music-Database/README.md

 - Splits each line by commas
 - Determines media type
 - Constructs the appropriate Sound child object
-- Adds each entry to a List<Sound>
+- Adds each entry to a List<Sound><br>
-#### All invalid formatting is rejected through property validation
+All invalid formatting is rejected through property validation

 ## Writing to CSV
 The Write() method: